cds-snc/guide-product-teams-equipes-produits/_pages/en/product_support_guidance.md

   - Decision docs
   - Credential rotation strategy
   - Escalation instructions
-- Offboarding: Do you know how to revoke access and retain knowledge if a team member leaves or needs to be removed.
+- Offboarding: Do you know how to revoke access and retain knowledge if a team member leaves or needs to be removed

 ## A Model